• Skip to primary navigation

 Electric Bicycle

-First things first, an electric bicycle is NOT a motorcycle, moped, or scooter.
-Electric bikes look just like a regular bicycle but they have an electric charge on them to help you ride a little more smoothly and with less resistance.
+First things first, an electric bicycle is NOT a motorcycle, moped, or scooter (we get asked this a lot).
+Electric bikes look just like regular bicycles but they have an electric charge on them to help you ride a little more smoothly and with less resistance.
 It’s especially useful when going up those high, stubborn hills too!
 While we didn’t rent an electric bicycle in Nara we did rent one when we visited Daio Wasabi Farm and LOVED it.

 COST: 1,200 yen for the day or 800 yen for 3 hours